restatedev/examples/java/patterns-use-cases/patterns-use-cases/README.md

 You can try it out by killing Restate or the service halfway through processing a post.

-## Event Processing Example: Event Enrichment
+## Event Processing: Event Enrichment

 This example shows an example of:
 - **Event enrichment** over different sources: RPC and Kafka